RevivedAdvent/DL_Project/README.md

 A Flask web app that classifies drink images as hot or cold using a fine-tuned MobileNetV2 model.

+Refer to requirements.txt and use pip install to install the modules.

 Where to obtain datasets?

 https://www.kaggle.com/datasets/rajkumarl/tea-time - Works for hot drinks (Can select manually for even better accuracy)